 Designing new ways to meet the challenges can take time.
 In the age of cloud computing and “an app” for everything can make the task for simplifying more difficult.
 There is a place for technology to help arrange information and to track large amounts of data.
-A few months ago we were helping a company implement improvements to the production system and one of the key outcomes for the value stream mapping was the need to implement an ERP systems as a priority.
+A few months ago we were helping a company implement improvements to the production system and one of the key outcomes for the value stream mapping was the need to implement an ERP system as a priority.

 The need to control and report from a screen is widespread within manufacturing, engineering and finance groups, especially when there’s a perception that a process is out of control.
 Management by computer reporting may lead to improvements and address the out of control process with better visibility.
 However, this leads to huge investments in software systems and talent that are generally designed to do too much and over analyse or schedule every minor detail.

-A recent TXM best practice audit of lean-oriented companies found that they have focused on lean production processes and have set in place simple systems, that rely on simple solutions such as:
+A recent TXM best-practice audit of lean-oriented companies found that they have focused on lean production processes and have set in place simple systems, that rely on simple solutions such as:

-By following the value stream mapping approach to understand the overview of business systems and looking to remove wastes, allows for the creation and modification of processes that are simpler to set up, use and report on while as the process is done, across all levels of the business.
+By following the value stream mapping approach to understand the overview of business systems and looking to remove wastes, it allows for the creation and modification of processes that are simpler to set up, use and report on while the process is done, across all levels of the business.
 So before you head into implementing any software system, consider how you can simplify your current processes first.